How to Prevent Pimples After Shaving in 5 Easy Steps

 Razor burn and ingrown hairs are two shaving-related skin concerns that are mentioned a lot, but they aren’t the only common side effects of hair removal.
-Breakouts are another one that many of us have experienced, but may not have known exactly how to deal with.
+Red, angry breakouts are another potential downfall of shaving.
 Here’s how to treat and prevent those post-shave bumps.

 Why Does Shaving Cause Breakouts?

 Before we get into a full post-shave pimple prevention plan, it’s important to understand why pimples appear after shaving in the first place.
 The main reason has to do with inflammation.
 When you run a razor over your skin, even gently, you are increasing the risk of skin trauma and irritation.
 This irritation can appear as slight redness or swelling and subside after a few hours, but if you follow an improper shaving technique, you may experience red bumps as well.
 Shaving in the wrong direction, shaving without adequate lubrication (or dry shaving), using old or dull razors or using dirty razors are all possible culprits.

 So how can you prevent breaking out after shaving?
 It's easier than you think.
 Read on for five easy steps to follow the next time you shave.

 Sloughing off dead skin cells is key for a smooth, close shave.
 It can also help remove any debris or bacteria clogging the pores or left on the surface of the skin after cleansing.
 The Kiehl’s Gently Exfoliating Body Scrub is a great choice for polishing away dead skin cells and prepping your skin before shaving.